aedgar777/maypole-flutter/README.md

 ### **For All Team Members**

-- 🔒 Keep your `.env.local` file secure and never commit it
+- 🔒 Keep your `.env.local` file secure and never commit it (local development only)
+- 🔒 CI/CD uses GitHub Actions secrets - no need to manage .env files there
 - 🔒 Don't share team secrets outside the organization
 - 🔒 Use development environment for all testing
 - 🔒 Report security issues immediately to team admin